dynamiczero99/Maths-of-game-balance-and-infinite-progression/README.md

 ### Determinism

 Determinism refers to which kind of results can we expect from each move in the game.
 A _deterministic_ game would be one where any possible move always has the same result, there is not any kind of randomness involved on its execution, like Chess or Space Invaders, where enemies follow always the same pattern.
 On the other hand, _non-deterministic_ games will be affected by a roll of a random number in order to determine a result.
 Examples of non-deterministic games would be Parchís, where every move you do is affected by a dice roll, or Pokémon, which has many mechanics that rely on chances (an electric move with a 30% chance of paralyzing, an attack with a 15% critical hit chance...).
-A fast way to check if a game is or not deterministic is to check if, by having the game in its initial state, and being told every move that has been made in a match, you can recreate the exact same game state that match is right now.
+A fast way to check if a game is or not deterministic is if, by having the game in its initial state, and being told every move that has been made in a match, you can recreate the exact same game state that match is right now.
 When that happens, a game is entirely deterministic.

 ### Transitive and intransitive games

 A game's transitivity is determined by the "value" each possible option has.
-In math, intransitivity refers to The game is intransitive if all of the options are equally valuable, that is, that they have all the same chance of winning.
+The game is intransitive if all of the options are equally valuable, that is, that they have all the same chance of winning.
 In Rock, Paper, Scissors, we can calculate if the game is intransitive by computing the amount of possible outcomes that each move has.
 Rock can tie against rock (0), win againts scissors (+1) or lose against paper (-1).
 By adding 0+1-1 we get 0.
 The same goes for paper and scissors.
 The value of each option is exactly the same, so we can say that the game is intransitive.

 ### Solution